 Among the beneficiaries, three institutions are in Germany:

 Phone: +49 (0)40 - 428 25-715

 Phone: +49 (0)40 - 428 25-770

-The GIGA German Institute of Global and Area Studies is an independent social science research institute based in Hamburg, Germany, and a member of the Leibniz Association.
+The German Institute for Global and Area Studies (GIGA) is an independent social science research institute based in Hamburg, Germany, and a member of the Leibniz Association.
 Its mission is to analyse political, social, and economic developments in Africa, Asia, Latin America, and the Middle East, as well as global issues.
 The GIGA stands for an approach that is global in content, reach, and structure.
 It combines in-depth area expertise with comparative, interdisciplinary, and multi-level analysis, generating insights that are relevant from an academic and a real-world perspective.

 This issue of the Africa Spectrum focuses in the African Charter on Democracy, Elections and Governance.
 It contains analyses on topics such as corona and migration in South Africa, the experiences of Ghanaian soldiers in peacekeeping missions, and Uganda's "ghetto president" as a challenger the upcoming presidential elections.